-The Eberhofer series proves to be lively and full of comedic zest in the latest installment, KAISERSCHMARRNDRAMA.
-This time, trouble is brewing in Franz Eberhofer’s idyllic small-town life.
-Less so because the village’s well-known webcam girl was murdered, a case he investigates in his usual laid-back manner.
-Now, of all times, Rudi is in a wheelchair following an accident; he settles in on the farm, expecting round-the-clock care from Franz.
-But what really gets to the village cop are Susi and his brother Leopold, who want to build a duplex right next to the farm, complete with a communal sauna, which also rubs Papa Eberhofer the wrong way.
-And as if village life weren’t colorful enough already with a motorcycle gang and marijuana meatballs, Franz also discovers that Simmerl and Flötzinger had been regular clients of the murder victim.
+In this latest installment, the Eberhofer series proves to be full of comedic zest, but not without its melancholic interludes.
+Trouble is brewing in Eberhofer’s idyllic surroundings.
+Not so much because the village’s well-known camgirl was murdered, but more because Rudi is in a wheelchair following an accident and has settled in on the Eberhofers’ farm, expecting Franz to take care of him round the clock.
+What really upsets the latter, though, is when his long-term girlfriend Susi (Lisa Maria Potthoff) and his brother Leopold (Gerhard Wittmann) decide to build a duplex with a sauna next to the farm, which also rubs Papa Eberhofer (Eisi Gulp) the wrong way.
+And as if village life weren’t colorful enough already with a rebellious motorcycle gang and marijuana meatballs, Franz also discovers that his buddies Simmerl (Stephan Zinner) and Flötzinger (Daniel Christensen) had been regular clients of the murder victim.

-Members of the film team will be attending the world premiere of the latest Eberhofer installment.
-KAISERSCHMARRNDRAMA has been deemed “especially worthwhile” by the German ratings agency FBW, and this film is definitely special: wonderfully funny, but also melancholic and heart-warming.
-Silliness and drama, all in one.
-Bring some tissues!
+KAISERSCHMARRNDRAMA has been deemed “especially worthwhile” by the German ratings agency FBW, and this film is definitely special: wonderfully funny, but also heart-warming.